Top Breach and Attack Simulation (BAS) Software - WebCatalog

 validato.io

-Validato is a continuous security validation platform that uses safe-to-use in production Breach & Attack Simulations, simulating offensive cyber attack methods to test and validate security control configurations.
+Validato is a platform that tests security controls through safe simulations of cyber attack methods to validate configurations.

 Picus Security